seventh/prk/README.rst

 .. _PeRKy: http://www.github.com/seventh/prk
 .. _`Source Control Manager`: http://en.wikipedia.org/Source_Control_Management

-PeRKy helps users to keep documentation in sync with their developments by using the same tools than the one they use for code.
+PeRKy helps developers to keep documentation in sync with their code by using the same tools for both.
 It also integrates notions of distributed development and thus highly limitates the risk of encountering conflicts when merging branches of development.

 ------------------------------------------------------------------------------